peter-hinch/advent-of-js-2022-day-02-ecommerce-component/README.md

-# Advent of JS 2022 - Day 1 - Pomodoro Timer
+# Advent of JS 2022 - Day 2 - E-Commerce Component

 This is my submission for day 2 of the [Advent of JS](https://www.adventofjs.com/) challenge.